 Go behind the scenes

-Some people dream of a life in front of the camera.
-Others dream of a life just beyond the spotlight.
-If you’re the kind of person who is interested in editing, production work and operating a camera, or want to dig deeper into news – whether it’s happening in your hometown, home state or halfway across the globe – chances are you’ve been considering a career in broadcast journalism.
+Some people dream of a life in front of the camera, while others envision a life outside the spotlight.
+If you’re the type of person who is interested in editing, production work and operating a camera, or want to dig deeper into news – whether it’s happening in your hometown, home state or halfway across the globe – chances are you’ve been considering a career in broadcast journalism.